andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

 Once you've received your first round of feedback, go produce more projects and accept more feedback.
 The faster you can repeat the cycle, the better.

 One way to increase the rate of feedback is to use the internet.
-By [creating online](https://www.andyjgao.com/blog/why-i-created-blog/), you can learn in public and create an engine of serendipity to receive feedback from people you don't even know.
+By [creating content online](https://www.andyjgao.com/blog/why-i-created-blog/), you can learn in public and create an engine of serendipity to receive feedback from people you don't even know.
 And even when you sleep too.

 I would never be the person I am today without the feedback I received and I'd love to hear yours as well.

 ***